wederribas/wederribas/README.md

 ### Hi there 👋

 My name is Weder (pronounced quite like "weather").
-I'm a Software Engineer, currently working at Cisco.
+I'm a Principal Software Engineer, currently working at Autodesk.

-Read my [blog here](https://www.wederribas.com).
+Read my [blog here](https://www.wederribas.com/blog).
 I commonly write about topics I'm working on or studying about.
 Mostly related to software engineering and tech stuff.

 Checkout my website to learn more about me: https://www.wederribas.com